 A call from George Walker for some woodworking proverbs and Laws according to Murphy caused me to reflect on a few moments during my career.
 I will recount some of the more amusing occurrences at a later time, but I’d like to relate one particular anecdote now.

 In the mid-eighties I had the pleasure of meeting the legendary jazz musician, critic and raconteur, George Melly and his long-time friend, bohemian, painter and journalist, Molly Parkin.

-Uncharacteristically, but swept up in the moment, I furtively glanced first to the left and then to the right and leaning in close to Molly, I demanded “Can you keep a secret?”
+Recognising an opportunity for a bit of harmless fun, I furtively glanced first to the left and then to the right and leaning in close to Molly, I demanded “Can you keep a secret?”

-“I have a very good friend who is the Head Elephant Keeper at Chester Zoo and twice a year he smuggles me out a quantity of elephant’s cerumen which I blend with beeswax and turpentine.
-It produces the definitive furniture wax; the results of which you see here.”
+“It’s actually very simple” I assured her.
+“I have a friend who is the Head Elephant Keeper at Chester Zoo and twice a year he sends me a quantity of elephant’s cerumen.
+“Elephants’ ear wax” I reaffirmed.

 The upside was, that from that day forth, I have sold Elephant’s Earwax© and given small jars of it as lagniappes to favoured customers, all of whom, if they enquired, have been told the story of ‘my friend in Chester’.
 It is, despite its less than exotic ingredients, a genuinely good furniture wax!